An Empirical Study of Fuzz Harness Degradation: Fuzz Harness Degradation

 \subsubsection{Others}

-We encounter some (\data[classificationCounts][gcovError]) intermittent clang coverage tool~\cite{clangSourceCodeCoverage} errors causing nonsensical coverage reports.
-These explain some single-day variations in coverage.
-Additionally, some projects intended the removal of harnesses (\data[classificationCounts][intededHarnessRemoval]), which still cause a reduction in code coverage.
-Additionally, in some (\data[classificationCounts][unknown]) cases we are missing the required familiarity with the project to be certain of how to classify them correctly.
+We encountered intermittent coverage~\cite{clangSourceCodeCoverage} errors (\data[classificationCounts][gcovError]), causing nonsensical coverage reports, explaining some single-day variations in coverage.
+Additionally, some maintainers intentionally removed fuzz targets (\data[classificationCounts][intededHarnessRemoval]), causing a reduction in code coverage.
+Finally, in some cases (\data[classificationCounts][unknown]), we lack the required familiarity with a project to make a confident classification of the degradation.

-\paragraph{Projects with Broken Harnesses} During our analysis, we encountered \data[numBrokenProjects] projects that seem to have ineffective harnesses, some of which the maintainers might not be aware of.
-At the time of writing we are still in the process of informing the projects of these findings.